ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 1. A Data Steward must create the `DataUploadCase`/`UploadContext` via the Data Portal.
    - The UOS signs a `CreateUploadContextWorkOrder` token and contacts the UCS.
 2. A Data Steward must grant the user a claim enabling them to use the `DataUploadCase`.
-   - No token is required here, the UOS just verifies the Data Steward role exists before it contacts the CRS.
+   - Internal auth token required here, the UOS verifies the Data Steward role exists before it contacts the CRS.
 3. The user must create a Work Package via the Data Portal to obtain a Work Package Access Token (WPAT).
 Only one WPAT is needed for the entire series of files under normal